stephanbracke/intermagnet-technical-manual/chapters/submitdata/defonemindata.rst

-In order to check the data for publication, it is necessary to create a directory structure on disk similar to the structure on the INTERMAGNET DVD - this will allow the user to use the imcdview software to view the data (imcdview is the Java software that is packaged with the data on the annual DVD).
-In order for imcdview to recognize that a directory contains INTERMAGNET data, the subdirectories ctry_inf and yyyymaps are needed even if they are empty (these subdirectories are part of the normal DVD directory structure).
+In order to check the data for publication, it is necessary to create a directory structure on disk similar to the structure of the IRDS - this will allow the user to use the imcdview software to view the data (imcdview is the Java software.
+In order for imcdview to recognize that a directory contains INTERMAGNET data, the subdirectories ctry_inf and yyyymaps are needed even if they are empty.

 A complete annual INTERMAGNET data structure includes the following files (the following example is for the year 2010):